mtinti/utr_bsf_code/README.md

 -  <a href="alignment_code/">alignment_code</a> <br>
 This section contains the scripts to align the fastq files to the reference genome

+-  <a href="utilities/">utilities</a> <br>
+This section contains the script to identify the barcoded reads in the BAM files. <br>
+It is used in the scripts in alignment_code.

 -  <a href="pca_code/">alignment_code</a> <br>
 This section contains the scripts to visualize a PCA on the read counts for the analysed samples <br>
 The scripts are implemented in the make_pca.ipynb notebook